USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 I mentioned using genbank files during the prokka annotation step.
 This is optional and only necessary if you want the genes to be annotated in a similar way to an established reference genome.
 For example, when I annotate Salmonella genomes I will often call prokka using something like “--proteins LT2.gbk”.
 This will make prokka try and annotate the experimental genomes using the annotations from the LT2 genome as a first priority.
 I don’t believe this will change what genes are identified, just what they are called.
 Again, this is totally optional.
 ```
 * **I will ask E. coli group if they want me to annotate with a specific reference genome.
-For now, I will keep going and analyze results as is.**
+For now, I will keep going and analyze results as is.** Found out it was K-12, then EDL933.

 21. (5Feb2021) Moved dot files from home directory on ceres to /project/fsepru/kmou/dot_files and made symbolic link to home
 ```